kaai1003/TPG_App/README.md

 4. **Set Up the Database**
    - Create your database in MySQL or the required database system.
-   - Update your database connection settings in the configuration file (if applicable).
    ```bash
    mysql -u root -p < setup_TPG_DB.sql
    ```